Tips for Renting a Car in Europe

 There is a great forum on Tripadvisor focused on cheap car rental in Europe.
 It’s a great resource to find the current best prices and in-depth tips for renting a car in Europe.

-Another important reason to shop early is if you need an automatic car.
+Another important reason to shop early to find the right car rental companies is if you need an automatic car.
 In many parts of the world, these cars aren’t as common, and finding an automatic rental can be competitive.
 Once you’ve found a car that works for you, try to pay for the booking prior to getting to the rental agency.
 Car rental companies are notorious for hidden fees, so paying in advance leaves less room for last-minute surprises.

 Look for Discounts